jonathantemplin/mlmmWorkshop2023/README.md

 ## Instructors: [Lesa Hoffman](https://lesahoffman.com) and [Jonathan Templin](https://jonathantemplin.com)

-This repository contains the materials for the Multilevel Measurement Models Workshop 2023, given 27-30 June 2023 at the Universität Mannheim as part of the Statistical Modeling in Psychology training group.
+This repository contains the materials for the Multilevel Measurement Models Workshop 2023, given 27-30 June 2023 at the Universität Mannheim.
+This workshop was held in the Research Training Group "Statistical Modeling in Psychology", funded by the German Research Foundation (DFG).
 Details about the event can be found at [https://www.uni-mannheim.de/smip-summerschool/](https://www.uni-mannheim.de/smip-summerschool/).

 Workshop videos are available via YouTube at [https://www.youtube.com/playlist?list=PLSmMs4UgmSMgay00hLnxQNsZHNXN8_ZIt](https://www.youtube.com/playlist?list=PLSmMs4UgmSMgay00hLnxQNsZHNXN8_ZIt).